armory/docs-cdaas/content/en/reference/deployment/config-file/targets.md

       dependsOn: ["dev-west"]
 ```

-#### `targets.<targetName>.constraints.beforeDeployment`
+### Before and after deployment

-Conditions that must be met before the deployment can start.
+`targets.<targetName>.constraints.beforeDeployment`: Add conditions that must be met before the deployment can start.
 These are in addition to the deployments you define in `dependsOn` that must finish.
+If a `beforeDeployment` condition fails, CD-as-a-Service does not deploy to this target or subsequent targets.

+`targets.<targetName>.constraints.afterDeployment`: Add conditions that must be met before deployment to this target is considered finished.
+These constraints are executed after deployment to this target but before deployment to the next target (or before deployment is considered done).
+If an `afterDeployment` condition fails, CD-as-a-Service does not roll back this target and does not deploy to subsequent targets.

+`beforeDeployment` and `afterDeployment` support `pause`, `runWebhook`, and `analysis` conditions.

+#### Pause

 You can specify a pause that waits for a manual approval or a certain amount of time before starting.

 **Pause until manual approval**

-Use the following configs to configure this deployment to wait until a manual approval before starting:
+Use the following to configure a deployment to pause for manual approval before starting:

-- `targets.<targetName>.constraints.beforeDeployment.pause.untilApproved` set to true
+- `pause.untilApproved`: Set to true
-- `targets.<targetName>.constraints.beforeDeployment.pause.requiresRole` (Optional) list of RBAC roles that can issue a manual approval
+- `pause.requiresRole`: (Optional) List of RBAC roles that can issue a manual approval
-- `targets.<targetName>.constraints.beforeDeployment.pause.approvalExpiration` (Optional) Optional timeout configuration; when expired the ongoing deployment is cancelled
+- `pause.approvalExpiration`: (Optional) Timeout configuration; when expired the ongoing deployment is cancelled

 ```yaml
 targets: